Hey friend and Welcome!!

 I love the fact that they made these the most prominent feature.
 I can easily switch from mixing on headphones to mixing live with my studio monitors.

 There is a convenient headphone jack right below, just plug it in (with the 1/4″ adapter of course), and you’re listening on headphones.
 Just turn down the volume on the monitor so as not to bother anyone.

 As alluded to above, it becomes a very convenient, practical, and efficient way to do a few different things, and do them well.

 This will stand the test of time for you, and overall is one of the smartest purchases you will make.
 It’s in my opinion the best audio interface for home recording.
 It’s very easy to set up, quiet, and leaves a tiny footprint on your desk.
 It also looks great in studio and most importantly is practical and efficient.

 Thanks for reading guys!
 If you have any more specific questions on the best audio interface for home recording, I would be happy to answer them.
-Just leave a comment below!
+Just leave a comment below or Contact me!